widdix/s3-getobject-accelerator/README.md

     version: 'version'                 // optional string },
   {
     partSizeInMegabytes: 8,                       // optional number > 0: if not specified, parts are downloaded as they were uploaded
-    concurrency: 4                     // number > 0
+    concurrency: 4,                               // number > 0
-  }
+    waitForWriteBeforeDownloladingNextPart: false // optional boolean }
 ) : {
   readStream(),                         // ReadStream (see https://nodejs.org/api/stream.html#class-streamreadable)